-This green bean and feta tart has all the Mediterranean flavor!
+This savory puff pastry tart with green beans and feta tart has all the Mediterranean flavor!
 It’s a delicious starter but it can also be served during brunch.

 What you can do with this green bean and feta tart: You can eat it is a light lunch on meatless Mondays.
 Is meatless Mondays still a thing?
 I hope not!
 But don't get me wrong, what I mean is that people should start to include more meatless meals in their weekly menu – just like the Mediterranean diet – and maybe even do meatless weekdays!